Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 })

 Let's do the windows.
 We have three panes to iterate over.
-Let's assume we have a helper to build them.
+Let's assume we have a helper function to build them.

 s.groupWithId('windows', () => {